Ramblurr/home-ops/README.md

 ### 📖 Docs

-The documentation that goes along with this repo can be found [over here](https://ramblurr.github.io/notes/).
+The documentation that goes along with this repo can be found [in my HomeOps docs][0].

 ---